 The importance of Revenue Share for real estate agents cannot be understated.
 Most agents work decades and don’t have much to show for it at the end because all the commissions earned over the years get spent along the way of life.

 eXp Realty Revenue Share is different, however.
-Even when an agent decides to stop selling real estate, they will continue to earn income from the Revenue Share program.
+Even when agents stop selling real estate, they will continue to earn income from the Revenue Share program.

 There are no vesting requirements.
-However, you do need to keep an active real estate license and have it be held by eXp Realty.
-Revenue Share is looked at like real estate commissions and in order for commissions to be paid in most states and countries, you need an active real estate license.
+However, you do need to keep an active real estate license and have eXp Realty hold it.
+Revenue Share is looked at like real estate commissions, and for commissions to be paid in most states and countries, you need an active real estate license.

 Diversify / Multiple Income Streams

-Another reason why eXp Realty Revenue Share is so important for real estate agents is that it allows agents to begin to diversify their income.
+Another reason eXp Realty Revenue Share is so important for real estate agents is that it allows agents to diversify their income.

-We all know that as real estate agents and brokers we have bad months from time to time.
-Even months where we may make no income at all.
+We all know that as real estate agents and brokers, we have bad months from time to time.
+Even months when we may make no income at all.

 Revenue Share helps to smooth out the off months and make the good months even better!

 Revenue Share is paid to any real estate agent or broker with an active real estate license held by eXp Realty.
 It doesn’t matter if you have only been licensed for one month or 20 years.
 You can begin earning Revenue Share immediately.

 In most real estate brokerage models, a share of the earnings is only given to the broker-owner, franchise or regional manager, or paid recruiters and team leaders.

 eXp Realty is not a franchise model, and there are no territories for sale. eXp Realty is one very large real estate brokerage that spans all 50 US states, Canada, and soon Australia, and the UK.